How To Minimize Unplanned Downtime With Preventative Maintenance

 Even if the business relies on automated equipment – it’s impossible to avoid production losses simply because you have the right testing instrument, or because you have drawn up reams of detailed maintenance policies or procedures.
 The human element is ultimately responsible for making sure that things run smoothly, efficiently, timeously and cost-effectively.

 So, as you work through this checklist of how to use preventative maintenance to minimise unplanned downtime, keep your people top of mind and find ways of incentivising and empowering them to solve the problems.
-They’re your frontline so invite their input and involve them in the decision-making process.
+People are your frontline, so invite their input and involve them in the decision-making process.
 Employee mindset and a determination to solve problems proactively rather than reactively will determine the success of your preventative maintenance schedule.

 When workers take responsibility for basic maintenance work and problem notification on their machines and the process, it not only increases their skills and empowers them to push for optimal outcomes, the continuous monitoring also reduces the likelihood of unplanned downtime.